 This set of three bamboo boards are sized for every occasion: a small one (5.5 by 8 inches) for cutting citrus or serving up cheese, plus a medium-sized (8 by 10 inches) and large-sized board (11 by 14 inches).
-They work well as a cutting board (bamboo has natural antimicrobial properties), plus they double as a serving board for charcuterie or other noshes.
+They work well as a cutting board, plus they double as a serving board for charcuterie or other noshes.
 Note these boards require careful handwashing with warm water and soap.

 Best Rubber: NoTrax Sani-Tuff Cutting Board

 “The NoTrax Sani-Tuff cutting board is the best bar cutting board behind the bar!” recommends Pete Stanton, the head bartender at Ai Fiori at The Langham in New York City.
 This durable cutting board is made with a high-density rubber compound that is easy to keep clean.